Entropic optimal planning for path-dependent mean field games: Introduction

-Notice that, unlike the standard MFG formulation, the HJB equation \eqref{eq:HJB_intro} is not complemented with a terminal condition for $u\big|_{t=1}$, and instead the Fokker-Planck equation \eqref{eq:FP_intro} is equipped with a terminal condition on $m\big|_{t=1}$ in addition to the initial condition $m\big|_{t=0}$.
-In other words, the planning problem consists in finding a good terminal condition
+where $W$ is a Brownian motion, and one optimizes over all progressively measurable processes $\beta$; \item the Fokker-Plank equation \eqref{eq:FP_intro0} characterizes the marginal distribution of the state process $X^*$ under optimal control $\beta^*_t=\nabla_zH\big(X^*_t,\nabla u(t,X^*_t)\big)$; \item and \eqref{eq:FP_intro} collects the initial distribution of the Fokker-Plank equation, as standard, and in addition a final condition which conditions the choice of the final reward function $u(1,.)$ \end{itemize} } In other wrds, unlike the standard MFG formulation, the HJB equation \eqref{eq:HJB_intro} is not complemented with a terminal condition for $u\big|_{t=1}$, and instead the Fokker-Planck equation \eqref{eq:FP_intro} is equipped with a terminal condition on $m\big|_{t=1}$ in addition to the initial condition $m\big|_{t=0}$.
+In other words, the planning problem consists in finding an appropriate reward function which stands as the terminal condition for the HJB equation \eqref{eq:HJB_intro}:

-for the HJB equation \eqref{eq:HJB_intro} such the classical MFG problem has a solution satisfying the marginal constraint $m\big|_{t=0} = \mu_0$ and $m\big|_{t=1} = \mu_1$.
+At the level of the control problem, this can be interpreted as an incentive for the population so that the classical MFG problem has a solution satisfying the marginal constraint $m\big|_{t=0} = \mu_0$ and $m\big|_{t=1} = \mu_1$.
 For this reason, $g$ is usually referred to as the incentive function.

 In the quadratic Hamiltonian setting, Lions \cite{Lions2009} proved an existence and uniqueness result for a large class of initial and target measures.
 Various extensions have been achieved since then essentially allowing for Hamiltonians with quadratic growth in the gradient, and using weak solutions for the MFG equation, see Achdou, Camilli, and Capuzzo-Dolcetta \cite{ACCD2012}, Porretta \cite{Porretta2014}, Graber, M\'esz\'aros, Silva, and Tonon \cite{GMST2019}, Orrieri, Porretta, and Savar\'e \cite{OPS2019}, Benamou, Carlier, Di Marino, and Nenna \cite{BCDMN2019}, among others.